Connect your Exchange calendar to let Calendly check for busy times and add events automatically. Learn how to set up your Exchange connection.

 - At the top of the page, select Calendar settings.

-- In the Calendars to check for conflicts section, select Checking 1 calendar, and select a calendar.
+- In the Calendars to check for conflicts section, select your Exchange calendar connection, and select your desired calendar(s).

 - Select Update.